Path Planning for Aerial Relays via Probabilistic Roadmaps: Path Planning for Moving UE

-\blt[algorithm] Along the lines of Sec.~\ref{sec:static}, the algorithm here is referred to PRFI for moving UE and also plans a tentative path first and then adapts PR to find a path in Q-space. \blt[trajectory sampling] \begin{bullets} \blt[diff wrt static]However, the algorithm developed in this section significantly differs from the one in Sec.~\ref{sec:static} due to the different temporal dynamics of the problems they address: whereas in Sec.~\ref{sec:static} the UAVs must move at maximum speed to reach the destination as fast as possible, in the case of a moving UE, the time at which the UAVs must arrive at each waypoint is dictated by the trajectory of the UE. \blt[regular sampling]For this reason, the paths of the UE and UAVs will be handled by sampling their trajectories at a regular interval $\sampint$. \blt[UE path]Specifically, the path of the UE will be represented as $\trajectoryue:=\{\locue[0],\locue[1],\ldots,\locue[\numwpue-1]\}$, where $\locue[\indwp]=\locue(\indwp\sampint)$, $\indwp=0,\ldots,\numwpue-1$. \blt[samp int vs uav speed]Similarly, the paths of the UAVs will be planned in such a way that each one is at a point of $\grid$ at every sampling instant.
+\blt[algorithm] Along the lines of Sec.~\ref{sec:static}, the algorithm here is referred to as \emph{PRFI for moving UE} and also adapts PR to find a path in Q-space given a tentative path. \blt[trajectory sampling] \begin{bullets} \blt[diff wrt static]However, the algorithm developed in this section significantly differs from the one in Sec.~\ref{sec:static} due to the different temporal dynamics of the problems they address: whereas in Sec.~\ref{sec:static} the UAVs must move at maximum speed to reach the destination as fast as possible, in the case of a moving UE, the time at which the UAVs must arrive at each waypoint is dictated by the trajectory of the UE. \blt[regular sampling]For this reason, the paths of the UE and UAVs will be obtained by sampling their trajectories at a regular interval $\sampint$. \blt[UE path]Specifically, the path of the UE will be represented as $\trajectoryue:=\{\locue[0],\locue[1],\ldots,\locue[\numwpue-1]\}$, where $\locue[\indwp]=\locue(\indwp\sampint)$, $\indwp=0,\ldots,\numwpue-1$. \blt[samp int vs uav speed]Similarly, the paths of the UAVs will be planned in such a way that each one is at a point of $\grid$ at every sampling instant.
 This requires that $\sampint$ is small enough so that the UAVs can move from one grid point to any adjacent one in this time. \end{bullets} \end{bullets}